ArtifexSoftware/MuPDF.NET/docs/annot.rst

          * The pixmap will have *"premultiplied"* pixels if `alpha=True`.
 To learn about some background, e.g. look for "Premultiplied alpha" `here <https://en.wikipedia.org/wiki/Glossary_of_computer_graphics#P>`_.

-   .. method:: SetInfo(AnnotInfoStruct info = null, string content = null, string title = null, string creationDate = null, string modDate = null, string subject = null)
+   .. method:: SetInfo(AnnotInfoStruct info: null, string content: null, string title: null, string creationDate: null, string modDate: null, string subject: null)

       Changes annotation properties.
 These include dates, contents, subject and author (title).
 Changes for *name* and *id* will be ignored.
 The update happens selectively: To leave a property unchanged, set it to *null*.
 To delete existing data, use an empty string.